SoftWiser-group/NeSy-without-Shortcuts/README.md

 # NeSy-without-Shortcuts
-code for the paper "Learning with Logical Constraints but without Shortcut Satisfaction"
+Code for the paper "Learning with Logical Constraints but without Shortcut Satisfaction"